PhilRett/git-truckfactor/README.rst

 Git-truckfactor
 ===============
 Git-truckfactor is a library that assits in the analysis of git repositories.
-It allows for calculation of truckfactor scores and code contribution metrics.
+It allows for calculation of Truck Factor scores and code contribution metrics.

+The tool closely resembles the algorithm proposed by `Avelino et al. <https://arxiv.org/pdf/1604.06766.pdf>`_ to estimate the Truck Factor.

 Installation
 ===============